rbw/flask-snow/README.rst

 .. image:: https://img.shields.io/badge/License-MIT-green.svg
     :target: https://opensource.org/licenses/MIT

-flask-snow :factory:
+flask-snow
 ===========

-Build apps on top of the ServiceNow REST API using the lightweight `Flask microframework <http://flask.pocoo.org>`_

-- Uses the `pysnow library <https://github.com/rbw0/pysnow>`_.
+Build apps on top of the ServiceNow REST API using the fantastic `Flask micro-framework <http://flask.pocoo.org>`_, with the help of the `pysnow library <https://github.com/rbw0/pysnow>`_.

-- Supports OAuth for a seamless authentication / authorization experience.
+Additionally, it supports OAuth for a seamless authentication / authorization experience.

 Documentation